Trap Free Montana

 Non-targets included: A dead deer, a golden eagle, elk, a grizzly, lynx, and 16 mountain lions.

-NON-TARGETS are not required to be reported in Montana unless they are determined injured, the exception is for lynx and ALL ANIMALS caught in sets for wolves, whether injured or not, are REQUIRED TO BE REPORTED.
+Up until ~ the 2019 furbearer regulations, NON-TARGETS were not required to be reported in Montana unless they were determined injured, the exception for lynx and ALL ANIMALS caught in sets for wolves, whether injured or not, were REQUIRED TO BE REPORTED.

 Forensic evidence confirmed mountain lion paw remains in a wolf trap set, MB 750 foothold, authentic.
 Montana April 2015